BrianWill/japanese_vocab/input.md

 ## Levels of listening and reading practice

-Levels of listening and reading practice should be categorized based on how much you comprehend.
-In order from least understanding to most, the levels are:
+Listening and reading practice can be broken into levels based on how much you comprehend.
+In order of least understanding to most, the levels are:

 ### 1. Scanning for words and phrases

-At this level, you catch isolated words, phrases, and perhaps occasional whole clauses or sentences, and you may often recognize the outline of many sentences (verb auxiliaries, conjunctions, and other connective words or phrases).
+At this level, you catch isolated words, phrases, and perhaps occasional whole clauses or sentences, and you may often recognize the 'outline' of many sentences (verb auxiliaries, conjunctions, and other connective words or phrases).
 However, you're not able to follow what's happening sentence-to-sentence nor consistently discern the topic.
+For example:

 > *Something about a cow and magic beans.
 A giant is involved for some reason?*

 ### 2. Following the topic

-You can follow the topic, but you're missing too many things to follow sentence-by-sentence.
+You can follow the topic, but you're missing too many things to follow sentence-by-sentence:

 > *Someone buys magic beans.
 There's a big plant, lots of climbing, and a castle.
 Also some clouds and a giant?
 Someone dies at the end?*

 ### 3. Partial understanding of the sentences

-You can now understand the essence of many sentences, but details still get lost.
+You can now understand the essence of many sentences, but details still get lost:

 > *A kid gets magic beans.
-His mother is upset about a cow for some reason.
+His mother is upset about the cow for some reason.
 Jack climbs a big plant that somehow appears.
-Jack finds a castle in the clouds and robs a giant.*
+Jack finds a castle in the clouds and robs a giant, who dies when he falls.*

 ### 4. Full understanding of the sentences

-You now catch basically all the information.
+You now catch basically all the information:

-> *Oh I see, Jack traded the cow for the beans, and the plant grew from the beans which he tossed out the window.*
+> *Oh I see, Jack traded the cow for the beans, and the plant grew from the beans which he tossed out the window.
+Jack stole the giant's goose, the giant chased him, and Jack kills the giant by chopping down the beanstalk.*

 ### 5. Full understanding of the nuance

 You not only get all the concrete information conveyed, you understand the nuances like a native speaker.
 In Japanese, this would include things like the choice of end sentence particles or choice of pronouns or honorifics.
-(Japanese has a lot of 'coloring' options like this, meaning ways of changing the feel of a sentence without changing the concrete information.)
+(Japanese has a lot of 'coloring' options, meaning ways of changing the feel of what's being said without changing the concrete information conveyed.)

 > *Jack is a disrepectful trickster comic hero who speaks in kansai dialect.
-The giant talks like a tough yakuza guy.*
+The giant talks like a tough yakuza guy.
+The story is narrated from an authoritative, impartial, 3rd-person perspective,*

 ## Reading while listening

 Reading along with the transcript as you listen can help you understand more and stay engaged with the content.
+However, keep in mind that fluent reading relies upon engaging the listening comprhension pathways in the brain.
+This implies:

+1. Your reading fluency cannot exceed your listening comprehension.
+2. When listening to something you struggle to understand, reading along with a transcript is an *unnatural* act.

-However, it's critical to also practice pure listening without text because the mental overhead of reading will distract your focus from the spoken language.
+So it's critical to practice pure listening without text because the mental overhead of reading will distract your focus from the spoken language.
 Without listening-only practice, your listening comprehension development may be hindered or even stalled.
-(Besides, fluent reading ultimately rests on a foundation of the spoken language, so you're best off prioritizing your pure listening skills first anyway.)

 ## Using AI translations and summaries

-When tackling content that is above your level (mainly measured by having a significant number of new words), try first reading through an AI chat translation or English summary.
-Particularly for a piece of content which you have difficulty understanding, this ticks helps you stay engaged as you listen: your memory of the summary will often fill in the gaps of understanding without having to stop and look up words or translate sentences.
+When tackling content that is above your level (mainly indicated by the content having a significant number of new or unfamiliar words), try first reading through an AI chat translation or English summary.
+Particularly for a piece of content which you have difficulty understanding, this trick helps you stay engaged as you listen: your memory of the summary will often fill in the gaps of understanding without having to stop and look up words or translate sentences.

-On the other hand, for fiction, this practice may actually *diminish* your engagement because it takes away the surprise of what comes next.
-So perhaps for fiction, you might instead only use AI summaries to quickly *review* the parts you've already listened to.
+On the other hand, this practice may actually *diminish* your engagement because it takes away the surprise of what comes next.
+So for some content, particularly fiction, you might instead only use AI summaries to *review* what you've read and listened to.

 ## Word acquisition

-Acquisition of a word broadly follows this sequence:
+Acquisition of a new word broadly follows this sequence:

 ### 1. Phonetic memory of a word

-human brains are remarkably good at absorbing the unique sound signature of a word, sometimes even with only a handful of exposures, and then you'll be able to fairly reliably pick these individual words out from a stream of unknown words and unparsable sentences.
+Human brains are remarkably good at absorbing the unique sound signatures of words.
+Often it takes hearing a word just a handful of times before you can fairly reliably recognize the sound of a word when you hear it, even in sentences that otherwise consist of totally unknown words.

+However, recognizing the sound of a word does not mean you neecessarily understand it.
+That comes later.

-Note that recognizing the sound of a word when you hear it does not translate automatically to recognizing the word in written form or being able to reproduce the sound reliably.
+Nor does recognizing the sound of a word translate automatically to recognizing the written form or being able to *reproduce* the sound reliably.
 For example, even if you reliably recognize 面白い when you hear it, you may not reliably be able to remember the exact sequence of syllables when you try to speak the word.
-(For English speakers, it's particularly easy to mix up A and O vowel sounds of Japanese words, or flip the order of two adjacent syllables.)
-So though speaking is built on a foundation of listening, reliably speaking individual words correctly may take some actual speaking practice.
+So even though speaking is built on a foundation of listening, reliably speaking a word correctly generally takes some actual speaking practice.

-Or for example, easy to mix up しっぱい (failure) with しんぱい (worry), particularly in this case because the meanings are somewhat related.

-Also particularly accute in Japanese is the preponderance of homonyms.
-So you'll hear 放す and think that it's 話す, another word you may already know.

-### 2. Map meaning to phonetic memory of word through experience
+### 2. Map meaning of a word to the phonetic memory

-map meaning to the phonetic memory of the word by experiencing the spoken word in meaningful contexts

-asdf
+Although conscious recall of a word's meaning has some value in the learning process, ultimately, fluent listening comprehension requires direct, automatic mapping from the sound of a word to its meaning.

+The only way to form these direct connections in your brain is to *experience* the meaning of a word when you hear it.
+The experiences do not have to be sensory (though that can help): rather the experiences can simply be occurances where you are *engaged* with the meaning *as you hear the word*.

+Artificial encounters with words, such as in drills, generally lack this engagement: you can consciouly note that アライグマ means "racoon", and with enough repetitions you can recall this fact when prompted, yet the direct connection between the sound and meaning will only be formed by experiencing アライグマ in a meaningful context.
+These contexts could be:

+- Seeing an アライグマ and hearing someone say, "アライグマ！"
+- Being advised to keep your garbage bins sealed to ward off アライグマ.
+- Hearing an engrossing fable about an アライグマ.
+- Etc.

+The critical part is that the meaning of the word has immediate value to you in these situations, such that you are really paying attention and actually care in the moment what this arbitrary sound means.

+### 3. Nuances of a word

+Beyond the "simple" meanings, words often have many nuances: shades of meaning, connotations, and colocations.
+The only practical way to acquired these nuances is simply by listening and reading a ton of the language.

+### 4. Active use of a word

+Finally, words eventually move from your passive vocabularly into your active vocabulary.
+Again, the only practical way to do this is by lots of speaking practice, and no artificial exercise is better than conversation and other scenarios where you genuinely need to communicate.

+(Note that this last step often overlaps the prior: at the same time as you're integrating a word into your active vocabulary, you're picking up its nuances.)

-Translating in your head:
+## Translating in your head

+A common lament of language learners is that they feel stuck "translating in their head" as they read, listen, or speak rather than their language use feeling automatic and transparent like their own native language.
+Unfortunately, there's no mental techinique that will help you consciouly stop yourself from doing this mental translation.
+The only fix is just more practice: more listening, more reading, and more speaking.
+Eventually you'll stop translating in your head because you will no longer need to.

+For individual words and phrases, there is often an in-between phase, where the meaning of a word you hear does not fully register automatically, so you consciously repeat the word to yourself but don't actually translate it.

+Again, word acquisition starts with just phonetic recognition without understanding of the meaning:

-'おんがく?
-I've heard that word'
+> おんがく?
+I've heard that word

+Then comes conscious recognition with translation:

-'おんがく?
-That means "music"'
+> おんがく?
+That means "music"

-Eventually you'll get to a point where you don't translate the word, but you still take a moment to consciously register it and perhaps repeat it to yourself in your head:
+Then comes conscious recognition:

-'おんがく?
-Oh yeah, おんがく'
+> おんがく?
+Oh yeah, おんがく

-Finally, you hear the word and just understand it automatically without conscious thought:
+Finally, once a word is fully in your passive vocabulary, the meaning will register automatically when you hear it without any conscious thought:

-'おんがく’
+> おんがく

-For a long time, you'll likely have a large set of words that aren't fully acquired.
+It's common to have a large set of words that seem stuck in the earlier stages, but understand that this is normal.
 Don't get frustrated when you catch yourself consciously translating or acknowleding a word that you know you've heard a thousand times already.

 In fact, until you can listen to interesting content with a high degree of comprehension, many words will probably hover at the border of this final threshold.
 Only once the language is really useful to you such that you can actually consume content for the content's own sake will the vocabulary and language patterns become truly ingrained.

-### 3. Reading a word

-1. map your phonetic memory of the word to the written word

-asdf

-### 4. Active use of a word

-1. integrate the word into your active vocabulary by using it

-### 5. Nuances of a word

-1. acquire nuances of the word (shades of meaning, connotations, colocations) through further encounters in the spoken and written language

-(This last step often overlaps the prior: at the same time as you're integrating a word into your active vocabulary, you're picking up its nuances.
-Generaly though, you'll have active commmand of a word's most common uses before picking up more nuances.)

-### Vocabulary tracking

 ## Repeated listening practice